jfmercer/simple-webpack-app/README.md

 be redownloaded.
 In contrast, our small but volatile `main` file will get a new hash will every update to the app, and so the user's browser will also download the up-to-date copy.

+#### Step Ten: Enable webpack-dev-server

+Re-running the prod build for very little code change is terrible for productivity.
+Enter the `webpack-dev-server`.
+It's a wrapper around Express that serves our files from memory (fast!) and has hot module replacement enabled (supposedly).

+Because we have two builds at this point--production and dev--we can remove the `output` object from `webpack.common.js` as it is now no longer needed: the common config will not produce any files of its own, but will simply share configuration values across various builds.